 Definition

 Passivity is a noun that refers to the quality or state of being passive.
 It describes a tendency to accept or allow things to happen without resistance or response.
-People showing passivity may avoid confrontation, decision-making, or assertive behavior.
+People showing passivity may avoid confrontation, delay decision-making, or choose not to assert their needs.

 Etymology

 The word “passivity” comes from the Latin root passivus, meaning “capable of feeling or suffering.”
-It entered English in the 15th century from the French word passivité, retaining the meaning of inactivity, non-resistance, or submission to external forces.
+It entered English in the 15th century through French passivité, keeping the sense of inactivity, non-resistance, or submission to external forces.
+If you’re comparing closely related terms, you may also find it helpful to review the meaning of inaction and inactivity, which overlap with passivity but are used in slightly different ways.

 Example Sentences

-- Passivity can sometimes be mistaken for calmness or indifference.
+- Passivity can sometimes be mistaken for calmness or indifference, especially when someone stays quiet under pressure.

-- He approached the problem with passivity, letting others decide the outcome.
+- He approached the problem with passivity, letting others decide the outcome instead of proposing a plan.

 Passivity Synonyms